cstubben/pmcXML/README.md

 	id <- "PMC3418162"
 	doc <- pmcOAI(id)

- A number of different XPath queries can be used to explore the document content and a few are described below, but a complete discussion is beyond the scope of this guide.
+ A number of different XPath queries can be used to explore the XML document content and a few are described below, but a complete discussion is beyond the scope of this guide.
 Two important functions are `xpathSApply` and `getNodeSet`.
 For example, this query list all 87 tags and counts the number of occurrences.

 	table( xpathSApply(doc, "//*", xmlName))